ubc-library-rc/gis-intro-leaflet/content/hands-on.md

 # Hands On: Build Your Own Web Map

 # Putting it into Perspective
-Before we start working on our map, let's just put things into perspective.
-This is an introductory workshop, and meant to get you started with the tools and give you the skills to move forward on your own.
-Within the greater web mapping ecosystem, we're touching on the essentials.
-And give you an idea of how what we are doing fits into that ecosystem, take a [look at this diagram from Maptime](http://maptime.io/anatomy-of-a-web-map/#84), and notice the <HTML> document, and the internet browser.
+Before we start working on our map, let’s just put things into perspective: This is an introductory workshop meant to get you started with the tools and skills to move forward on your own.
+Within the greater web mapping ecosystem context, we’re touching on the essentials.
+To give you an idea of where this workshop fits into that ecosystem, take a look at this diagram from [Maptime](http://maptime.io/).
+Note the .html document and the internet browser.
 ## Software Used
 We'll use two pieces of software - a web browser, which will render/display your map, and a source code editor to edit that map.
 ## Development Environment